shiukaheng/rosa/README.md

 # 🌹 `rosa` — ROS2 Automation Macros
-> ⚠️ Warning: Still under active development
+> ⚠️ WARNING: Still under active development

 `rosa` is a thin wrapper on ROS2 tools to streamline common ROS2 development tasks.
 It automatically sources the correct files, and provides a file watcher to automatiaclly build packages upon file changes.
 ## 📦 Installation